Directors are Neighbors Serving Neighbors

 About the Board

 SEMO Electric’s Board of Directors is composed of 12 member-owners, each representing members-owners of their specific district.
-There are five districts - 1 New Madrid County, 2 Mississippi County, 3 Bollinger and Stoddard Counties, 4 Scott County and 5 Cape Girardeau County.
-A board member serves a three-year term.
-An election is held every year in May for the board members whose term has expired.
+There are five districts - 1 New Madrid County, 2 Mississippi County, 3 Bollinger and Stoddard Counties, 4 Scott County, and 5 Cape Girardeau County.
 Each board member is elected by members who attend and vote at the annual meeting.
 A married couple or household, as a member, is entitled to one vote.
-The notice of election is published each year in April's Rural Missouri magazine, which provided to all members.
-The Official Notice for the Annual Meeting in published each year in May's Rural Missouri.
+The notice of election is published each year in the Rural Missouri magazine, which is provided to all members.
+The Official Notice for the Annual Meeting is published each year in May's Rural Missouri.
+The next annual meeting is slated for 10 a.m. to 6 p.m., Thursday, May 18 at the Sikeston Jaycee Bootheel Rodeo Grounds.

 Board Elections and Voting at the Annual Meeting